Data protection in the association - requirements and implementation according to the GDPR

 This also includes the delegation of tasks, whereby data protection-compliant implementation must be ensured.
 Even in the event of delegation, overall responsibility remains with the Management Board.

-Security of processing in the association
+Security of the Processing in the association

 Technical protective measures are e.g: Encryption of stored and transmitted data (e.g. transport and end-to-end encryption for emails), password protection and two-factor authentication when accessing member data, regular security updates and virus protection software, separate user accounts for shared systems, automatic blocking mechanisms in the event of inactivity.